Stockholm’s iconic architecture, part 6: Markets, squares, and transit hubs

 The fountain and obelisk sculpture at Sergel’s Square (Sergels Torg) are iconic landmarks that reflect the city’s modernist architectural vision.

-The fountain, completed in 1968 as part of the Norrmalm redevelopment, features a distinctive superellipse shape, a mathematical curve proposed by Piet Hein.
-This innovative design combines visual appeal with functionality, creating a dynamic water feature that serves as a focal point of the square.
+The fountain, completed in 1968 during the Norrmalm redevelopment, features a superellipse shape designed by Piet Hein.
+This form combines beauty and function, making the fountain a dynamic focal point of the square.

-Enhancing the fountain’s aesthetic, numerous jets and smaller fountains create ever-changing water displays, making it a popular backdrop for public events and gatherings.
+Numerous jets and smaller fountains create shifting water displays that enhance its beauty.
+The fountain is a popular backdrop for events and gatherings.

 This architectural ensemble—with its mathematically precise fountain and radiant vertical accent—represents more than just a public space.
-It is a powerful statement of mid-20th-century design philosophy, where form meets function, and urban infrastructure becomes a work of art.
+It embodies mid-20th-century design ideals, where form meets function and infrastructure becomes art.

 Address: Klarabergsgatan 16 (Google maps)